 Gloria Finkelstein: Gloria is a local teacher who loves being creative in the kitchen!
 She also has an Masters of Public Health - Health Promotion & Wellness..
 Growing up with an extended family and having many friends interested in food, culture, and tradition, Gloria naturally enjoys sharing holiday recipes: especially her grandmother's as well as recreating new & improved healthy & tasty 2016 menus.

-Michael Perlov is a graduate of the Culinary Institute of America and a seasoned veteran of acclaimed restaurants, including Square One in San Francisco and L'Espalier in Boston.
-He has traveled extensively around the world, has taught at Johnson and Wales, and has 20 years' experience preparing successful dinner parties in private homes.
+Michael Perlov: Michael is a graduate of the Culinary Institute of America and a seasoned veteran of acclaimed restaurants, including Square One in San Francisco and L'Espalier in Boston.
+He has traveled extensively around the world, has taught at Johnson and Wales, and has 20 years of experience preparing successful dinner parties in private homes.

 Mark and Phillipa Lilienthal: Phillipa (Dartmouth College ’99) and Mark Lilienthal (a Norwich native) recently moved to the Upper Valley after 2 ½ years in rural Burgundy, France where they closely studied food traditions and habits among the local population.
 During their time in Burgundy, Phillipa won multiple cooking contests against French competitors.
 Mark was a wine guide in some of the most famous vineyards in the world.
 They also organized and ran several hands-on cooking classes in Burgundy.
 They are both proud members of the Confrérie de la Poule au Pot d’Henry IV, or the Chicken in a Pot Brotherhood, a society for food enthusiasts based in Arnay-le-Duc.